escabe/org.escabe.lidl/README.md

-# Lidl ZigBee
+# Lidl X-Mas Lights ZigBee
-Adds support for Lidl ZigBee devices.
+Adds support for Lidl X-Mas Lights ZigBee.

 ## Disclaimer
 This App is provided "as is", without warranty of any kind.
 I developed this entirely for own use and according to my